census-instrumentation/opencensus-website/content/core-concepts/tags.md

 Tags are key-value pairs of data that are associated with collected metrics, to provide contextual information, distinguish and group metrics during analysis and inspection.

-Some examples of tags could include:
+Some examples of tags are:

 * `frontend=ofe`
 * `user_agent="ios-10.2.12"`